Top of Page

 co-IZmo/I, a container-unit modular data center developed in 2013, adopted an indirect outside air cooling system so as to achieve high energy-saving performance even in an environment where the air quality is poor, such as air with a high grit, dust, and salt content.
 As such, IIJ foresees it spreading to a wide range of regions.

-In 2009, IIJ launched IIJ GIO, cloud service, and, as of March 2020, has tens of thousands of servers and over 1,700 corporate customers.
-IIJ GIO uses energy-efficient data centers, including Matsue DCP, as its infrastructure and consolidates IT resources more efficiently using massive servers and storage equipment, thereby significantly reducing electricity consumption.
+In 2009, IIJ launched IIJ GIO, cloud service, and has provided many corporate customers with this survice.
+IIJ GIO uses energy-efficient data centers, including Shiroi DCC and Matsue DCP, as its infrastructure and consolidates IT resources more efficiently using massive servers and storage equipment, thereby significantly reducing electricity consumption.

 The Joint Crediting Mechanism (JCM) is a system to help reduce greenhouse gases (GHGs) by: spreading outstanding low-carbon technologies, products, systems, services, and infrastructures; promoting measures in developing countries; quantitatively evaluating how much Japan has contributed to reducing and absorbing GHGs through these activities; and utilizing evaluation results to achieve Japan’s GHG reduction targets.
 Using this system, the New Energy and Industrial Technology Development Organization (NEDO) contracted IIJ, Toyota Tsusho, and Mitsubishi UFJ Morgan Stanley Securities for a demonstration project aimed at verifying how effectively greenhouse gases can be reduced with the modular data center construction and operation technologies.
 This project involved installing co-IZmo/I, a modular data center, in Vientiane, Laos and verifying operations appropriate for the country’s environment and greenhouse gas reduction effects.
 At the same time, the project contributed to building the country’s first state-owned energy efficient data center, which will plays a central role in the country’s low-carbon growth model in field of IT.